NEWS

 Think About Fuel Economy

-Fuel is a major expense over time.
-Large motorhomes often average between 8–14 MPG.
-Smaller Class B RVs and campervans typically achieve much higher efficiency, making long trips far more affordable.
+Fuel is a major long-term expense.
+Larger motorhomes often average between 8–14 MPG, while smaller Class B campervans typically achieve much higher efficiency.

-Better fuel economy means more freedom to explore without constantly worrying about fuel costs.
+Better fuel economy allows for longer trips and more freedom without constant concern over fuel costs.

 Get Insurance Quotes in Advance

-Insurance varies significantly between RV classes.
-Large motorhomes are often insured as specialty RVs, while some campervans qualify for standard auto insurance depending on registration and usage.
+Insurance costs vary widely depending on the type of RV.
+Larger motorhomes are typically insured as specialty RVs, while some campervans may qualify for standard auto policies depending on usage and registration.

 Look at Resale Value